 Apple iCloud sees your Mac computer as another sync’ed device as long as you have iCloud Photo Library turned on.
 Add a photo from any device and it adds to every other one, delete a photo from any device and it deletes from all.
 The Photos App has a version that runs on the Mac - so your Mac computer is like a mobile device in the way Photos works.
 You can, however specify original sized photos to be used on the Mac.
 Windows computers have a version of iCloud Photo Library which will download the pictures, but there is no Windows version of the Photos app, so there is no synchronizing.

 Moving to Google PhotosIf you agree with me that Google is the better option, the next question is: How do I get my pictures from Apple’s iCloud Photo Library to Google Photos?
 You can Install the Google Photos App on your iPhone or iPad and turn on Backup and Sync.
 Assuming you have iCloud Photo Library turned on, this will upload your complete iCloud Photo Library to Google Photos.
 It starts with your earliest photos and works its way to the present.
 In my test it was able to upload 400-500 photos per hour.
+Be aware that this may be using your data!
+Check the option for using Wi-Fi only.
 Of course, your mileage may vary especially depending on your Internet connection speed!

 If you are a Geeks On Tour member, we have a full series of tutorial videos on Google Photos.
-Here are the videos for just getting started.
-Notice that there are a few labeled *Free, meaning you don’t need a membership to watch them.
+Here are the Learning Guides for getting started.